Hyperthyroidism Diet: Foods to Avoid and Eat

 There is no specific diet designed for hyperthyroidism.
 Eating vegetables, fruits, whole grains, and lean proteins provides essential nutrients.
 It helps maintain a healthy body without consuming excessive calories.

-Your healthcare provider may recommend specific vitamins and nutrients for your diet.
-The best food for thyroid patients Include
+Your healthcare provider may recommend specific vitamins and nutrients to include in your diet.
+The best food for thyroid patients includes

 • High in protein, iron, and Vitamins B